Isn’t acne something only teenagers should have?

 4. Skin Type

 Maybe you have acne because you’ve always had acne.
 Some of us just have skin that’s prone to breakouts.
+Plus, it’s hereditary.
+If your parents had acne, you likely have it too.
 And if you’ve never had an aggressive treatment to get rid of it and reduce the amount of oil your skin produces, it’ll keep coming back.

 Maybe It’s NOT Acne